Privacy Notice of the Saxo Bank Group

-In accordance with disclosures required by the General Data Protection Regulation (“GDPR”), the following information provides an overview of how Saxo Bank A/S (“we”, “us”, “our”) use personal data we collect on our individuals such as clients, leads and other partners (all referred to below as “you”).
+In accordance with disclosures required by the General Data Protection Regulation (“GDPR”), the following information provides an overview of how the Saxo Bank Group (“we”, “us”, “our”) use personal data we collect on our individuals such as clients, leads and other partners (all referred to below as “you”).

 We are required to handle (“process”) your personal data securely and otherwise in accordance with the GDPR and if any national legislation requires a higher level of protection for personal data than the GDPR, such stricter requirements are to be complied with.

-Should you have queries or complaints about the way in which we process your personal data, you may raise these with email@example.com or else with our Data Protection Officer via the contact details above or the following email address: firstname.lastname@example.org.
+Should you have queries or complaints about the way in which we process your personal data, you may raise these by contacting the Saxo Bank Group at the following email address: firstname.lastname@example.org.

 We will only collect data about you that is relevant in the context of the client relationship which we have with you.
 This information we will obtain directly from you.
-However, we also process personal data from other sources, which may include other Saxo Bank A/S entities, other companies and financial institutions, publicly available sources (e.g. the press, registers of companies, the internet, including social media platforms) and from providers of business-risk screening services, anti-fraud databases, sanctions lists and databases of news articles.
+However, we also process personal data from other sources, which may include other entities from the Saxo Bank Group, other companies and financial institutions, publicly available sources (e.g. the press, registers of companies, the internet, including social media platforms) and from providers of business-risk screening services, anti-fraud databases, sanctions lists and databases of news articles.

 The types of personal data that we process may include: